Create OAuth Application

 Third-party websites/apps can initiate authorized login by opening the following link in a browser:

-https://cnb.cool/oauth2/auth?client_id=CLIENTID&redirect_uri=REDIRECT_URI&response_type=code&state=STATEIf prompted "The link cannot be accessed", please check if parameters are filled incorrectly, such as the domain of redirect_uri not matching the authorization domain filled during review.
+https://cnb.cool/oauth2/auth?client_id=CLIENTID&redirect_uri=REDIRECT_URI&response_type=code&state=STATEIf prompted "This link cannot be accessed", please check if the parameters are correct, e.g., whether the domain of redirect_uri matches the authorized domain submitted during review.

 GET /oauth2/auth?response_type=code&client_id=s6BhdRkqt3&state=xyz&redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb HTTP/1.1

-Host: cnb.coolThe server responds to the client with a URI containing the following parameters:
+Host: cnb.coolThe server returns a URI containing the following parameters:

-After the user grants authorization, they will be redirected to the redirect_uri URL, carrying the code and state parameters.
-Example below:
+After the user grants authorization, they will be redirected to the redirect_uri URL with the code and state parameters.
+Example:

 HTTP/1.1 302 Found